 There’s often a lot of eCommerce software to set up before you make sales, but don’t let this hold you back.
 The right types of eCommerce marketing automation, like emailed discounts and automated dropshipping, are extremely powerful.
 Strategies like this make it easier to serve customers and reach them at the right times.

 You may be surprised by how much work is involved in getting your business up and running.
 There’s an eCommerce business license to get, eCommerce business insurance to buy, and an eCommerce business plan to draft.
-You’ll also want to research the best banks to use and familiarize yourself with eCommerce accounting.
+You’ll also want to research the best banks and best eCommerce websites to use and familiarize yourself with eCommerce accounting.

 It’s wise to set up an eCommerce blog so you can drive consistent traffic with eCommerce SEO.
 But before you can get to blogging or any kind of eCommerce content marketing, you need a website.
 Your website is customers’ first impression of your business, so you need an eCommerce website builder that’s appealing and usable.